YDAckerman/FiresideSat/README.md

 sends will be billed on Garmin's end for that user.
 I won't get charged for twilio messages and I'll be able to keep aws resource usage 'fixed' per user.

+09-04-2022 - The new approach is taking shape.
+I'll end up using a chron job (I think) to monitor the device's KML feed and use the feed information to make decisions regard what information to send back to the device.
+I feel like the feed should be reporting more events, but so far, I've only seen "Tracking turned on" and "Tracking turned off" (despite having sent messages and set waypoints during tracking).
+It's minimal and not great, but that means I can just do fire monitoring while tracking is turned on (being careful not to repeat messages) and stop when tracking is turned off.
+I guess I can live with that until I figure out how to get the messages sent to the MapShare site, which so far has eluded me.